LewisResearchGroup/ms-mint/docs/peaklists.md

 #### mz_width
-The width of the peak in the m/z-dimension in units of ppm (peakMz/1e6).
+The width of the peak in the m/z-dimension in units of ppm.
 The window will be *mz_mean* +/- (*mz_width*mz_mean*1e-6*).
+Usually, a values between 5 and 10 are used.

 #### rt_min
-The start of the retention time for each peak in minutes.
+The start of the retention time for each peak in [min].

 #### rt_max
-The end of the retention time for each peak in minutes.
+The end of the retention time for each peak in [min].

 #### intensity_threshold